Installing Apache Tomcat on Ubuntu 8.04 LTS (Hardy)

 This guide has been deprecated and is no longer being maintained.

 Apache Tomcat is a free and open source software implementation for JavaServlets.
 It provides support for Java Server Pages (JSP), which power many popular web-based applications.
 You may choose to run Tomcat with either Sun’s Java implementation or the OpenJDK implementation of Java, and this document provides instructions for using either option.

-This guide assumes that you have a working installation of Ubuntu 8.04 (Hardy), and have followed our getting started guide to get your system working and up to date.
+This guide assumes that you have a working installation of Ubuntu 8.04 (Hardy), and have followed our Setting Up and Securing a Compute Instance to get your system working and up to date.
 We also assume that you have a functional SSH connection and root access to your server.

 Tomcat version 6 was not included as part of Ubuntu Hardy because of concerns that because of how packages work, packaging Tomcat would introduce a unique class of bugs into it.
 In any case, installing without apt just adds a few extra steps, and is easily accomplished.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 Before we begin, you must choose which implementation of the Java language you wish to use.
 Note that there is some variance in these implementations, and you should install a version that is compatible with the application that you are hoping to run and/or write.
 The “main” repository for Ubuntu comes with the “open-jdk” implementation, which you would install by issuing the following command:

 If you chose to run OpenJDK, then you can skip the remainder of this section.
 If you would like to run the Sun Microsystems implementation of Java, you must first edit the

 /etc/apt/sources.list file and append the following two lines, as Sun’s licensing terms are considered non-free under the guidelines that govern inclusion in Ubuntu’s “main” software repositories.